LukeJessop/qaa-coding-challenge/README.md

 # **Submission**
 1. Create a public GitHub repository for your project
 2. Upload your project to GitHub
-3. email the link to your repository to the interviewer who assignened you the Coding Challenge
+3. Email the link to your repository to the interviewer who assignened you the Coding Challenge